 In what follows, we show how to implement the Fund contract as a competitive equilibrium with endogenous borrowing constraints and taxes on assets.
 This will allow us to compare it more directly with the debt contract of the economy with sovereign debt.
 To do this, we build on the work of Alvarez and Jermann (2000) and Krueger et al. (2008) on limited commitment models, but we consider long-term state-contingent bonds (assets or securities) to make them more comparable with the incomplete market model.
 Our implementation is also related to the new dynamic public finance literature where they show that taxes on capital income or capital holdings are required to provide for efficient incentive provision (see e.g. Golosov et al., 2003).
 To our knowledge, our paper is the first one that provides such an implementation with both limited commitment and dynamic moral hazard frictions.
-In Subsection 3.2, we discuss alternative implementations and the differences with ours.
+At the end of this section, we also discuss an alternative implementation and briefly discuss the limits of both as 'implementations' of the Fund contract, while Section 5 takes full advantage of our decentralization as 'characterization' of the Fund contract as a 'marked-priced asset'.